UBC-MDS/eurovision_contest_rank_analysis/README.md

 In our exploratory data analysis, we will include the following figures:

--   A pair-wise correlation of all the numeric columns in the dataset
+-   A pair-wise correlation of all the numeric columns in the data set
 -   A heatmap of missing values for each column in the dataset

 ## Proposed Data Analysis